SnailText

 Voice to text in Google Docs

-Voice to text in Google Docs — dictation in any browser
+Google Docs voice typing in Firefox and any browser

-Google Docs has built-in Voice Typing but it only works in Chrome, Edge, and Safari, requires constant internet, and sends your audio to Google.
-SnailText runs locally and pastes into Docs from any browser, including Firefox.
+Google Docs Voice Typing only works in Chrome, Edge, and Safari, needs constant internet, and sends your audio to Google.
+SnailText is a free download for Mac and Windows that dictates into Docs from any browser, including Firefox, with the speech model running locally on your device.

 The short version